-As insurers move from AI experimentation to operational deployment, one question keeps resurfacing:
+As insurers move from AI experimentation to operational deployment, one question keeps resurfacing: Should insurers build AI-driven coverage checking solutions internally – or buy specialist expertise?

-The findings from The State of Policy Coverage Checking report — combined with insights from the webinar Insurance Claims Policy Checking 2025: Bottlenecks, Benchmarks & Breakthroughs — suggest the industry is reaching a tipping point.
+The findings from The State of Policy Coverage Checking report, combined with insights from the webinar Insurance Claims Policy Checking 2025: Bottlenecks, Benchmarks & Breakthroughs, suggest the industry is reaching a tipping point.

 Coverage intelligence is becoming a critical capability in claims.